Afghanistan: Mining

 The country's natural resources include: coal, copper, iron ore, lithium, uranium, rare earth elements, chromite, gold, zinc, talc, barite, sulfur, lead, marble, precious and semi-precious stones, natural gas, and petroleum.
 In 2010, US and Afghan government officials estimated that untapped mineral deposits located in 2007 by the US Geological Survey are worth at least $1 trillion.

-Michael E. O'Hanlon of the Brookings Institution estimated that if Afghanistan generates about $10 billion per year from its mineral deposits, its gross national product would double and provide long-term funding for Afghan security forces and other critical needs.
+Michael E. O'Hanlon of the Brookings Institution estimated that if Afghanistan generates about $10 billion per year from its mineral deposits, its gross national product would double and provide long-term funding for critical needs.
 The United States Geological Survey (USGS) estimated in 2006 that northern Afghanistan has an average 2.9 e9oilbbl of crude oil, 15.7 e12cuft of natural gas, and 562 e6USbbl of natural gas liquids.
 In 2011, Afghanistan signed an oil exploration contract with China National Petroleum Corporation (CNPC) for the development of three oil fields along the Amu Darya river in the north.

 The country has significant amounts of lithium, copper, gold, coal, iron ore, and other minerals.
 The Khanashin carbonatite in Helmand Province contains 1000000 t of rare earth elements.
 In 2007, a 30-year lease was granted for the Aynak copper mine to the China Metallurgical Group for $3 billion, making it the biggest foreign investment and private business venture in Afghanistan's history.
 The state-run Steel Authority of India won the mining rights to develop the huge Hajigak iron ore deposit in central Afghanistan.
 Government officials estimate that 30% of the country's untapped mineral deposits are worth at least $1 trillion.
 One official asserted that "this will become the backbone of the Afghan economy" and a Pentagon memo stated that Afghanistan could become the "Saudi Arabia of lithium".
 The lithium reserves of 21 Mio. tons could amount to the ones of Bolivia, which is currently viewed as the country with the largest lithium reserves.
 Other larger deposits are the ones of bauxite and cobalt.
-In a 2011 news story, the CSM reported, "The United States and other Western nations that have borne the brunt of the cost of the Afghan war have been conspicuously absent from the bidding process on Afghanistan's mineral deposits, leaving it mostly to regional powers."

 Access to biocapacity in Afghanistan is lower than world average.
 In 2016, Afghanistan had 0.43 global hectares of biocapacity per person within its territory, much less than the world average of 1.6 global hectares per person.
-In 2016 Afghanistan used 0.73 global hectares of biocapacity per person - their ecological footprint of consumption.
+In 2016 Afghanistan used 0.73 global hectares of biocapacity per person—their ecological footprint of consumption.
 This means they use just under double as much biocapacity as Afghanistan contains.
 As a result, Afghanistan is running a biocapacity deficit.

-Infrastructure
+In September 2023, the Taliban signed mining contracts worth $6.5 billion, with extractions based on gold, iron, lead, and zinc in the provinces of Herat, Ghor, Logar, and Takhar.